adamingwersen/blog/_posts/2016-27-07-Building-a-multipurpose-server-at-home.markdown

 <h2><center> Picking a Motherboard </center></h2>

-Having considered my needs, I decided that I wanted a motherboard which allowed for heavy expansion.
+Having considered my needs, I decided that I wanted a motherboard which allowed for some expansion.
 For a start, I wanted to be able to fit in one v4 Xeon CPU.

-Having studied a couple of blog-posts, I decided on a manufacturer for a Uni-Socket Motherboard.
+Having studied a couple of reviews and blog-posts, I decided on a manufacturer for a Uni-Socket Motherboard.
 [Supermicro](https://www.supermicro.nl/index.cfm) appeared to be one of the better suppliers of such a product.
-Starting out, I wanted a X10 structure in an ATX format that would fit into a Mid-Tower chassis with at least 2 x16 PCIE Slots.
-I wanted a LGA 2011-3 structure, which allows for the newer, larger CPU's.
-Looking around the supermicro-site my choices were many, but concidering price - i decided on the X10SRA-series.
+Starting out, I wanted a X10 structure in an ATX format that would fit into a Mid-Tower chassis with at least 2 x16 E-PCI Slots.
+I wanted a LGA 2011-3 socket-format, which allows for the newer, larger CPU's.
+Looking around Supermicro's website the options were many, but concidering price - I decided on the X10SRA.

 It has the following specs, as hihglighted by Supermicro